QasimK/qasimk.github.io/_posts/2018-04-06-linux-email.md

 host smtp.sendgrid.net
 auth on
 user apikey
-password actualapikeyhere
+password ACTUALAPIKEYHERE
 auto_from on
 maildomain em.example.com

 account default : sendgrid
 ```

-There are a few tweaks to including enabling logging, automatically sending
+There are a few tweaks to including enabling logging, automatically setting
-a from email that is `user@maildomain`, using the SendGrid account to send
+a FROM email that is `user@maildomain.tld`, using the SendGrid account to send
 emails by default if one is not otherwise specified, and finally setting up some
 aliases.